timescale/promscale_extension/README.md

 ## Development

-To understand more about how to write SQL migration files for this extension, consult [this](migration/README.md) guide.
+To quickly setup a development environment, see [DEVELOPMENT.md](DEVELOPMENT.md) To understand more about how to write SQL migration files for this extension, consult [this](migration/README.md) guide.
 To get a better understanding of our CI pipeline see [this document](.github/workflows/README.md).

+## Releasing

+A full checklist of the steps necessary to release a new version of the extension is available in [RELEASING.md](RELEASING.md).